Columbia Business Program Overview

 - The Manhattanville Campus: Columbia’s new Manhattanville campus is designed to increase networking and collaboration opportunities among students, faculty, staff, alumni, practitioners, as well as the larger business community.
 The campus’s location also connects Columbia Business School with Harlem and the broader New York City community.

-The Columbia Business School class of 2024 is made up of 629 students.
+The Columbia Business School class of 2025 is made up of 900 students, 681 students in the August entry class and 210 in the January entry class.

 The average work experience is 5 years, with the middle 80% of students having 3 to 8 years of professional experience.
 These students came from a variety of industries, the most popular being financial services, followed by consulting and marketing/media.